Are you interested in enriching your academic and personal life with a study abroad experience at one of our partner

 2. Apply to RRU

-Once you have completed your Letter of Motivation and decided on your top 2 schools, fill out the Outgoing Exchange Student Application form and submit your document.
-Where you get to go will depend on how many spots are available at the school, and how many RRU students want to go to the same place.
+Where you get to go will depend on program head approval, how many spots are available at the school, and how many RRU students want to go to the same place.
 The RRU Education Abroad Coordinator matches you to one of your 2 choices and officially nominates to the partner insititution as an exchange student.

 3. Meet with your Program Head

 Make an appointment with your program head to discuss your study plan.
-Provide them with the course descriptions of the classes you are planning on attending during your semester exchange.
+Provide them with the course descriptions of the classes you plan on attending during your semester exchange.
 Here are some discussion points: Are the courses a good match with your program at RRU?
 Will you receive enough transfer credits to not fall behind in your studies?
 Is there an opportunity to supplement with online courses if you are unable to fulfill the credit requirements of the term/ semester you are missing at RRU?

 Once you and the program head have come to an agreement, an outgoing exchange student completion plan (doc) needs to be filed with Student Accounts and the Registrars Office.
 Should there be any changes to your course selection, it is important you let us know right away.

 If you have any questions or need support, contact the RRU Education Abroad Coordinator for assistance.

 4. Apply to the Partner Institution

 Once you are matched and nominated to a university, you will receive an email from the partner university’s International Office with instructions on how to apply directly to the institution.
-RRU's Study ABroad Coordinator will support you with the application process and is available to answer any questions you may have.
+RRU's Education Aroad Coordinator will support you with the application process and is available to answer any questions you may have.
 Please make sure your review all the information and adhere to the application deadlines.